absfs/absfs/ARCHITECTURE.md

 # absfs Architecture

+**Audience**: Developers interested in understanding absfs internal design, patterns, and architectural decisions.

+This document explains the internal implementation details and design rationale behind absfs.
+If you're looking to use absfs, see the [User Guide](USER_GUIDE.md).
+If you're implementing a filesystem, see the [Implementer Guide](IMPLEMENTER_GUIDE.md).

+---

 ## Design Philosophy

 absfs is designed around the principle of **composability**.
 Rather than providing a single monolithic filesystem implementation, absfs defines interfaces that allow different filesystem implementations to be composed together to create complex storage solutions.